Conductance Anomaly in a Partially Open Adiabatic Quantum Point Contact: Magnetic-field effects

-\textit{ Magnetic field effects---}Next, we consider the effect of a finite magnetic field.
 A field component parallel to the SOC axis does not affect the spin polarization and only lifts the Kramers degeneracy.
-Consequently, the quantized conductance plateau at $2g_0$ splits into two successive plateaus, of a step $g_0$; the transitions between these two plateaus occur at distinct chemical potentials.
-At each transition there is a corresponding anomalous conductance, but with a reduced strength equal to one-quarter of that shown in Fig.~\ref{fig:AnomalyVsChemicalPotential}.
+Consequently, the quantized conductance plateau at $2g_0$ splits into two successive plateaus separated by a step of $g_0$; the transitions between these two plateaus occur at distinct chemical potentials.
+At each transition there is a corresponding anomalous conductance.
+The total conductance $G(\mu)$, including the interaction-induced correction, is plotted in Fig.~\ref{fig:ParallelB} for several values of $B$ in the $\boldsymbol{B}\parallel\boldsymbol{\gamma}$ configuration, illustrating the field-induced splitting of the anomaly into two transition regions.